playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 - HTML is used for adding the structure of an application.
 The side nav might be a `<nav>` tag, for example.
 - JavaScript adds the logic of the application on top of the structure.
-- CSS is utilized to make all of it look nice and to potentially add some more minor UX improvements.
+- CSS is used to make all of it look nice and to potentially add some more minor UX improvements.

-The way I typically think about these 3 pieces of tech is:
+The way I typically think about these three pieces of tech is:

 HTML is like building blueprints.
-It allows you to see the overarching pictures of what the end result will look like.
+It allows you to see the overarching pictures of what the result will look like.
 They define the walls, doors, and flow of a home.

 JavaScript is like the electrical, plumbing, and appliances of the house.
 They allow you to interact with the building in a meaningful way.

 CSS is like the paint and other decors that goes into a home.
 They're what makes the house feel lived in and inviting.
-Of course, this decor doesn't do much without the rest of the home but rest assured, without it, it's a miserable experience.
+Of course, this decor does little without the rest of the home, but without the decor it's a miserable experience.

 # Parts of the App

-Now that we've introduced what an app looks like let's go back for a moment.
+Now that we've introduced what an app looks like, let's go back for a moment.
 Remember how I said each app is made of parts?
 Let's explode the app's mockup into smaller pieces and look at them more in-depth.

 ![A top-down 3d view of the stylized mockup](./broken_down.png)